orgrimarr/node-wetransfert/README.md

 - file1: An array of valid file path you wan to transfer
 - myMessage: The message you want to send
 - ui_language: The language of the wetransfer receiver. ex: en, fr
+- username: Your wetransfer account username. /!\ username and mailSender email must be the same
+- password: Your wetransfer account password

 The upload function expose an event emitter and will trigger 3 event :
 - progress: Represent the state of the upload